Mox-41/No-emoji-support/README.md

-# No-emoji-support
-Emoji are not supported in canvas
+# Emoji are not supported in canvas